Synthetic Monitor

 Configure API endpoint monitoring with the following options:

-- Headers: Add any custom HTTP headers needed for the request.
+• Headers: Add custom HTTP headers for the request.

-- Expected Status Codes: Specify which HTTP status codes should be considered successful.
+• Expected Status Codes: Specify which HTTP status codes indicate success.

 URL

-Configure the URL endpoint that the synthetic monitor will test.
-The monitor will make HTTP requests to this URL at the specified rerun interval.
+Configure the URL endpoint that the synthetic monitor tests.
+The monitor makes HTTP requests to this URL at the specified rerun interval.

 Script